genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 *****************************

-**Action**: to display dose response curves and benchmark doses for differentially expressed (DE) genes and enriched pathways.
+**Action**: to display dose response curves and benchmark doses for differentially expressed genes and enriched pathways.
 Note that if no gene passed the FDR threshold specified in the dose response analysis application, the application will report the 1,000 genes with the smallest unadjusted p-values.